JoshOrndorff/recipes/text/runtime-printing.md

 Finally, the call returns `Ok(())` to indicate that the call has succeeded.
 At a glance it seems that there is no way for this call to fail, but this is not quite true.
 The `ensure_signed` function, used at the beginning, can return an error if the call was not from a signed origin.
-This is the first time we're seeing the important paradigm "**Verify first, write last**".
+This is the first time we're seeing the important paradigm "**verify first, write last**".
 In Substrate development, it is important that you always ensure preconditions are met and return errors at the beginning.
 After these checks have completed, then you may begin the function's computation.